arun-gupta/genai-labs/README.md

 2. Select 2+ models in the Model Comparison section
 3. Enter text to summarize
 4. Click "Compare Models" to see side-by-side analysis

+**For Q&A over Documents:**
+1. Navigate to `/rag`
+2. Upload documents and ask a question
+3. Select 2+ models in the Model Comparison section
+4. Click "Compare Models" to see how different models answer the same question

+**Quick Combinations:**
+- **Local vs Cloud**: Compare local Ollama models with cloud models
+- **Efficient Models**: Compare lightweight models for speed
+- **High Performance**: Compare high-quality models for accuracy

 ## 🏗️ Tech Stack